Table of Contents

 - Chemicals- The cells are chilled and made permeable in the presence of calcium phosphate.
 They are then incubated with the DNA and provided with a heat shock treatment that causes the DNA to enter the cells.

-- Electroporation- The bacterial cells are subjected to electrical pulses to make them permeable and cause the DNA to enter into the cells.
+- Electroporation- The bacterial cells are subjected to electrical pulses to make them permeable and cause the DNA to enter into cells.

 How to Identify Transformed Cells?

 The bacteria are grown on an agar medium with antibiotics to check for transformed cells.
-Only the bacteria containing the antibiotic resistance gene will grow in the presence of antibiotic.
+Only the bacteria containing the antibiotic resistance gene will grow in the presence of antibiotics.
 The cells that survive and grow are transformed cells.
 The others are non-transformed.

 Also Read: E.coli